XDEmer0r-L0rd-360-G0d-SlayerXD/Simple-Updater/Readme.txt

 I recommend modifying update.py in my latest release for ease of use

+wifipassword is a rarely seen module used which I use only to show how the module installer works.

 Maybe useful functions:
 ensure_minimum_imports(import_dict: dict):
     test for each module, and if it doesnt import, pip installs it